Marcondes (footballer)

-Marcondes de Jesus Santos Junior (born 3 March 1993), simply known as Marcondes, is a Brazilian professional footballer who plays as a centre-back for Vila Nova, on loan from Água Santa.
+Marcondes de Jesus Santos Junior (born 3 March 1993), simply known as Marcondes, is a Brazilian professional footballer who plays as a centre-back for Vila Nova.

 Career

 Revealed in Londrina EC youth categories in 2012, Marcondes played for the club during the campaign of the Primeira Liga and two state titles, making 129 appearances and scoring 4 goals for the club.
 In 2022 he signed with Água Santa, where in the following season he was runner-up in São Paulo, being one of the team's highlights.
 Loaned to Vila Nova for the 2023 Campeonato Brasileiro Série B dispute, he suffered a serious knee injury, only returning to play in 2024.